 Welcome to the 123 Off – Site Learning Page

-On the 123 Home Learning section there are activities relating to three focus areas:
+On the 123 Home Learning section there are activities relating to four focus areas:

-The focus of this learning is to optimise key aspects of the English and Maths curriculum and take the opportunity to consolidate and over learn key knowledge.
+The focus of this learning is to optimise key aspects of the English and Maths curriculum and take the opportunity to consolidate and over learn key knowledge from the Spring and Autumn terms.

 We realise that everyone`s family circumstances will be different and we have tried to be mindful of what parents can achieve at home.
 The activities provided are not a compulsory list, but more an indication of what we would like your children to complete in order to ensure that your child is maintaining the learning that they have done in school.